SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In rust, `dyn <trait-bound>` is the type of a trait object.
 A trait object is an opaque type of another type that implements a set of traits.
 A trait object uses dynamic dispatch to select the implementation at runtime (in contrast to rusts' parametric polymorphism, which ofc uses static dispatch)
-A trait object is a dynamically sized type, and thus we need a pointer to it such as & or Box<>.
+A trait object is a dynamically sized type, and thus we need a pointer to it such as & or Box‹›.
 For something to be object safe, the return type may not be `Self` and there may not be any generic type parameters.
 A trait object must be object safe.
 The reason a trait object may not have any gemeric type parameters is that these will already be monomorphosized away by compile-time.